 We encourage you be a bit more innovating than simply using vegan substitute products in place of the real thing.
 For example, you can create a vegan mac and cheese recipe, like this one from Detoxinista, using nutritional yeast (to emulate the cheese flavor) and cashews for the sauce.

 At the end of the day, cooking without animal products can lead to some of your finest culinary creations.
-Vegan cooking is just one of many ways students in Boulder will learn to broaden their knowledge and skills in the culinary arts.
+One way to take those skills to a new level is with a formal education: Escoffier’s Plant-Based Culinary Arts programs give you the opportunity to learn the fundamentals of plant-based cooking and broaden your knowledge and skills in the culinary arts.

 Did you enjoy this article?
 You might find these interesting, as well.